mape-maker/mape-maker/documentation/sections/options.rst

  If this option is not given, the target of the second difference is assumed to be the mean of the second difference of the dataset.
 |
 * **\\-\\-mip_gap FLOAT**:
-Mip gap for the curvature optimization
+ Mip gap for curvature optimization

  The following are two ways to specify that the mip gap is 0.1: